FrozenVoid/Philosophy-DB/Methods/Magic/Anti-Magic/readme.txt

  The principle is either redirection or conversion of incoming energy, often 'recharging' the item in process of countering damage.

-5b.Magic-absorbing substance - "Magic Armor": various organic substances can absorb etheric/astral energy by bulk mass or charge.
+5b.Magic-absorbing substance - "Magic Armor": various substances can absorb etheric/astral energy by bulk mass or charge.
  A more subtle magical energy(mental/astral) will be able bypass uncharged organics: i.e. to stop astral energy you need charged astral-level field, to stop mental energy you need charged mental-level field.

+5c.
+Metals: metals can absorb astral/etheric energy with bulk mass, especially silver.

  6.Plane displacement - "Sealed place": a physical area that has been sealed by (non-material) domain walls on etheric/astral